whyolet/txtt/README.md

   key: text line
 ```

-* Text line ends before newline or end of file.
+* Text line ends before a newline or the end of file.
 * Text line is returned as a literal string value.
 * Escape sequences are not supported because:
   * any character except the newline can be represented here as is,